Reverse mathematics: The big five subsystems of second-order arithmetic

 The subscript _{0} in these names means that the induction scheme has been restricted from the full second-order induction scheme.
 For example, ACA_{0} includes the induction axiom (0 ∈ X ∀n(n ∈ X → n + 1 ∈ X)) → ∀n n ∈ X. This together with the full comprehension axiom of second-order arithmetic implies the full second-order induction scheme given by the universal closure of (φ(0) ∀n(φ(n) → φ(n+1))) → ∀n φ(n) for any second-order formula φ.
 However ACA_{0} does not have the full comprehension axiom, and the subscript _{0} is a reminder that it does not have the full second-order induction scheme either.
 This restriction is important: systems with restricted induction have significantly lower proof-theoretical ordinals than systems with the full second-order induction scheme.

-The base system RCA_{0}
+Base system RCA_{0}

-RCA_{0} is the fragment of second-order arithmetic whose axioms are the axioms of Robinson arithmetic, induction for Σ formulas, and comprehension for formulas.
+RCA_{0} is the fragment of second-order arithmetic whose axioms are the axioms of Robinson arithmetic, induction axiom scheme for Σ formulas, and comprehension axiom scheme for formulas (also called recursive comprehension).